Mr-Suj/financial-document-analyzer-debug/README.md

 OPENAI_API_KEY=your_api_key_here
 ```

-Recruiters can use their own API key for testing.
+Note: Provide your own OpenAI API key in the .env file to enable real LLM execution.

 ---